8 minute read

 It wasn’t until 1729—when North Carolina was taken over by King George and both Carolinas became royal colonies—that the unrest quieted down.
 All the while, both regions had been developing their own culture, economies, and local governments.

 But when did the actual split occur?
-In the late 17th century, the local government recognized that it was too difficult for one governor to manage a colony as big as Carolina.
+In the late 17th century, the local government recognized it was too difficult for one governor to manage a colony as big as Carolina.
 Therefore, in 1691, a governor was appointed to all of Carolina while a deputy governor was appointed to the northern portion of the colony.
 The official split happened in 1712.

 Geography

 North and South Carolina were never one complete state that fractured into two but rather a large, unmanageable colony that split into two colonies and subsequently became two separate states after the Revolutionary War.
-Of the two states, NC is actually bigger than SC, but SC is closer to the equator, giving it a warmer climate.
+Of the two states, NC is actually bigger than SC.
+But SC is closer to the equator, giving it a warmer climate.

 With its warmer weather, South Carolina has a better year-round beach scene.
 White sand beaches are plentiful in both states, but SC has more communities near the coast.
 Myrtle Beach is an especially popular haven for the beach bum, water sportsman, or leisurely soul.